folio-org/ui-courses/doc/testing-notes.md

 #### Mocking proxy

+[YakBak](https://github.com/flickr/yakbak) has worked well for us in mod-graphql.
+But Jason has found [PollyJS](https://netflix.github.io/pollyjs/), which is a more fully functioned, widely used, well supported and frequently released alternative.

-There may be other options out there, but [YakBak](https://github.com/flickr/yakbak) has worked well for us and there is no obvious reason to move to something different.
+As things stand, there is no obvious reason to move from something that we know works for us to something that that we think might be better.
+Our needs in this area are not sophisticated.

 ### Conclusion